saishaddai/Personal-Notes/study/OOP-Notes.md

 Benefits of Loose Coupling:

-Flexibility: Easier to change or replace components without affecting the entire system.
+**Flexibility**: Easier to change or replace components without affecting the entire system.
-Testability: Modules can be tested in isolation, making unit testing more straightforward.
+**Testability**: Modules can be tested in isolation, making unit testing more straightforward.
-Maintainability: Reduces the risk of introducing bugs when modifying one part of the system.
+**Maintainability**: Reduces the risk of introducing bugs when modifying one part of the system.

-Cohesion
+## Cohesion
-Definition: Cohesion refers to how closely related and focused the responsibilities of a single module are.
+**Definition**: Cohesion refers to how closely related and focused the responsibilities of a single module are.
 It measures the degree to which the elements within a module belong together.

-Types of Cohesion:
+**Types of Cohesion**:

-Low Cohesion:
+**Low Cohesion**:

 A module performs a wide variety of tasks that are not closely related.
 Example: A utility class that handles file operations, network communications, and data processing all in one.